 Prepares students to do quantity take offs on material, equipment and labor estimates for building construction.
 Incorporates computer estimating.
 Enables the student to interpret architectural and engineering working drawings and specifications for residential and commercial construction.
 Incorporates site visits when possible.
-Course Level Fee 1 (3 Credits, 2 Lecture, 2 Lab/Lab-Discussion)
+Course Level Fee 1 (3 credits, 2 Lecture, 2 Lab/Lab-Discussion)

-BUSINESS (BUS---)
+BUSINESS (BUS --)

-Marketing Seminar Corequisite: BUS 057
+Marketing Seminar

-Enables the student to participate in group discussions relating to successful employment.
+Enables the student to participate in discussions relating to successful employment.
 The student must complete a project relating to his/her job.
 This course is repeatable for credit.
-(1 Credits, 1 Lecture)
+(1 credits, 1 Lecture)